Clive Churchill: Coaching career

-Churchill, widely renowned for his coaching career, was appointed non-playing coach of the Australia national team for their 1959–60 Kangaroo tour.
+Churchill was appointed non-playing coach of the Australia national team for their 1959–60 Kangaroo tour.
 On the tour the Australians lost the Ashes series to Great Britain but won both test matches against France.

 Churchill commenced his NSWRFL Premiership coaching career with Canterbury-Bankstown in 1963.
-The club finished with the wooden spoon the following season and Churchill was replaced by Eddie Burns.
+The club finished with the wooden spoon the following season, winning only one game for the worst record in the NSWRFL since the 1946 Rabbitohs lost every game, and Churchill was replaced by former coach Eddie Burns.

 In 1967 Churchill was appointed coach of South Sydney.
 He had immediate success, Souths winning the premiership in his inaugural year as coach.
 He steered the South Sydney club to four premiership victories out of five grand final appearances between 1967 and 1971.
 Churchill resigned as coach of South Sydney during the 1975 season.

 Churchill also had success in coaching the Queensland and Australian teams.
 Churchill was also commemorated as one of Australia's most successful coaches.